clj-easy/graal-docs/README.md

 	at clojure.spec.gen.alpha$dynaload$fn__2628.invoke(alpha.clj:21)
 ```

+This issue will also cause builds that utilize `extend`, `extend-type`, and `extend-protocol` to fail.

 The reason for this is that the bytecode emitted by the locking macro fails
 bytecode verification.
 The relevant issue on the Clojure JIRA for this is
 [CLJ-1472](https://clojure.atlassian.net/browse/CLJ-1472).
 We document how to